Top 10 Free Attractions

 Govetts Leap – Blackheath

 Possibly one of the most breathtaking views within the entire region.
 Govetts Leap at Blackheath is easily accessible by car.
-Also located along Govetts Leap road is the National Parks and Wildlife Service Heritage Centre which marks the starting point for the wheelchair friendly Fairfax Heritage Track.
+Also located along Govetts Leap Road is the Blue Mountains Heritage Centre which marks the starting point for the wheelchair friendly Fairfax Heritage Track.

 The National Pass – Wentworth Falls

-Beyond Mount Victoria on the western side of the Blue Mountains you can experience some of Australia’s heritage within the historic Little Hartley Village.
+Beyond Mount Victoria on the western side of the Blue Mountains you can experience some of Australia’s heritage within the Hartley Historic Site.
 Step back in time.
 Of particular interest is the sandstone Courthouse.
-Hartley Historic Site is open every day (except Christmas Eve & Christmas Day) from 10:00am to 4:30pm.
+Hartley Historic Site is open every day (except Mondays, Christmas Eve & Christmas Day) from 10:00am to 4:20pm.

 Leura Cascades is a peaceful setting for a family picnic or BBQ.
 From the Cascades you can leisurely walk to several waterfalls including Leura, Linda, Lila and Bridal Veil Falls.
 You can also walk to Copelands Lookout and Flying Fox Lookout.
 Attention to detail with sheltered picnic areas and a playground for children makes Leura Cascades a perfect picnic location.
 Situated along Cliff Drive in Leura.